muchu999/Hubitat/Fibaro FBGS-222 Smart Implant/readme.md

  configuration parameters are sent over the air to the implant, this can take some times (10 to 30 sec), check the log to see what is happening if you want.

- -The data from the implant might not be updated wight away when the driver is first installed...
+ -The data from the implant might not be updated right away when the driver is first installed...
 In the case of the digital input with notifications, a notification will only be sent once the state of the input changes.
 You therefore have to change the input manually at least once before the child device will be updated.